 Of course, pet projects and restorations are an entirely different story.
 When you’re working on an old vehicle, learning how to remove, restore, and replace major components is a fulfilling experience.

 Surface rust can be sanded out and repainted, and possibly body-filled, but rust holes will require welding or new body panels.
 Surface rust on the frame rails can be repainted and undercoated, but flaking rust can seriously weaken the structure of a vehicle.
-This type of issue once led Toyota to recall nearly a million trucks.
 On any kind of vehicle, body panels are integral to the safety cell, and any weakness can jeopardize your safety in a crash.

 While car rust repair is a valuable skill, car rust prevention is undeniably more cost-efficient.
 Be sure to check out our previous post on how to keep rust at bay.